l12f3r/postgresql-rds-dbeaver/README.md

 }
 ```

-### 4. Create the database instance and parameter group
+### 3. Create the database instance and parameter group

+To configure the RDS instance on a database-level, a parameter group is required.
 To create the parameter group, a specific resource must be used:

 ```terraform
 #main.tf